23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 This is in continuation to my last post on Forming New Habits.
 You can check it out [here](https://23ruchil.github.io/Blog/2021/01/09/So-You-Want-To-Form-New-Habits.html).
-Upon reading that, some of my friends asked me to detail out the tools/platforms that I use to form and stick to my dily habits.
+Upon reading that, some of my friends asked me to detail out the tools/platforms that I use to form and stick to my daily habits.
 Listing some of them down here :

 A. **Note - Taking**